core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## 6LoWPAN and MPL ## {#sec-security-considerations-6lowpan-mpl}
 In a 6LoWPAN network, the MPL {{RFC7731}} protocol may be used to forward multicast packets throughout the network.
 A 6LoWPAN Router that forwards a large IPv6 packet may have a relatively high impact on the occupation of the wireless channel because sending a large packet consists of the transmission of multiple link-layer IEEE 802.15.4 frames.
 Also, a constrained 6LoWPAN Router may experience a high memory load due to buffering of the large packet -- MPL requires an MPL Forwarder to store the packet for a longer duration, to allow multiple forwarding transmissions to neighboring Forwarders.
 This could allow an attacker on the 6LoWPAN network or outside the 6LoWPAN network to execute a Denial of Service (DoS) attack by sending large IPv6 multicast packets.
 This is also an amplification attack in general, because each of potentially multiple MPL Forwarder(s) repeats the transmission of the IPv6 packet potentially multiple times, hence amplifying the original amount of data sent by the attacker considerably.

-The amplication factor may be even further increased by the loss of link-layer frames.
+The amplification factor may be even further increased by the loss of link-layer frames.
 If one or more of the fragments are not received correctly by an MPL Forwarder during its packet reassembly time window, the Forwarder discards all received fragments and it will likely at a future point in time trigger a neighboring MPL Forwarder to send the IPv6 packet (fragments) again, because its internal state marks this packet (that it failed to received previously) still as a "new" IPv6 packet.
 Hence this leads to an MPL Forwarder signaling to neighbors its "old" state, triggering additional transmission(s) of all packet fragments.

 For these reasons, a large IPv6 multicast packet is a possible attack vector in a Denial of Service (DoS) amplification attack on a 6LoWPAN network.
 See {{ssec-amplification}} of this document and {{Section 11.3 of RFC7252}} for more details on amplification.
 To mitigate the risk, applications sending multicast IPv6 requests to 6LoWPAN hosted CoAP servers SHOULD limit the size of the request to avoid 6LoWPAN fragmentation of the request packet.
 A 6LoWPAN Router or (MPL) multicast forwarder SHOULD deprioritize forwarding for multi-fragment 6LoWPAN multicast packets.
 6LoWPAN Border Routers are typical ingress points where multicast traffic enters into a 6LoWPAN network.
 Specific MPL Forwarders (whether located on a 6LBR or not) may also be configured as ingress points.
 Any such ingress point SHOULD implement multicast packet filtering to prevent unwanted multicast traffic from entering a 6LoWPAN network from the outside.
 For example, it could filter out all multicast packets for which there is no known multicast listener on the 6LoWPAN network.
 See {{sec-other-protocols}} for protocols that allow multicast listeners to signal which groups they would like to listen to.
 As part of multicast packet filtering, the ingress point SHOULD implement a filtering criterion based on the size of the multicast packet.
 Ingress multicast packets above a defined size may then be dropped or deprioritized.